Scholarships, Awards & Academic Prizes

 A four-time U of T graduate, John Flowers joined the former School of Physical and Health Education in 1976.
 Throughout his life John was an avid sportsman, watching and participating in campus sports, as well as other outdoor pursuits including canoeing.
 The award is made to a third or fourth year student who demonstrates qualities of leadership and motivational ability by giving of themselves in a way that elevates those whom he or she comes in contact with, giving them the confidence to forge ahead.

 This award is made to students entering their second, third, and fourth years who demonstrate qualities of leadership and have contributed to the Faculty.
 A minimum 85% average based on a full course load is required.
-Professor Juri Daniel (5T4) was Director of the school between 1972 and 1979 and is presently Professor Emeritus.
+Professor Juri Daniel (5T4) was Director of the school between 1972 and 1979.
 A member of U of T’s Sports Hall of Fame, he has made many important contributions to Canadian aquatics and adult fitness.

 This award is presented to a student who demonstrates enthusiastic involvement in the Outdoor Projects, leadership, willingness to help others and a concern for the natural environment.
 The late Professor Emeritus Kirk A.W.
 Wipper (4T8), was a giant in the field of outdoor education.
 He developed and led the Faculty’s outdoor projects for many years and is the founder of the Kanawa International Museum of Canoes and Kayaks.